ppodgorsek/docker-robot-framework/README.md

 ### Supported devices and architectures

-As mentioned on the [Docker Hub](https://hub.docker.com/r/ppodgorsek/robot-framework), the project has been built and uploaded as a `linux/amd64` image only.
-This means ARM devices such as MacBook M1/M2 and Amazon EC2 Graviton won't be able to run the image with the default configuration.
+As mentioned on the [Docker Hub](https://hub.docker.com/r/ppodgorsek/robot-framework), the project has been built and uploaded for `linux/amd64` and `linux/arm64` architectures only.

 As mentioned in the official documentation, [Podman](https://docs.podman.io/en/latest/markdown/podman-run.1.html#platform-os-arch) and [Docker](https://docs.docker.com/build/building/multi-platform/) provide a `--platform` option which selects a given application architecture, such as: